ABOUT BEVERLEY

 CUTIE

-Ten years after the Second World War, England is broken and labour shortages threaten its recovery.
-The UK government reaches out to the West Indies.
-Thousands of men, women and children arrive during the 1950s.
-They are known as the 'Windrush' generation.
+Ten years after the Second World War, England was broken and labour shortages threatened its recovery.
+The UK government reached out to the West Indies.
+Thousands of men, women and children arrived during the 1950s.
+They were known as the 'Windrush' generation.

-A chance meeting in Derbyshire changes the lives of Vincent and Agatha.
-They marry and build a life that is a far cry from their native country of Jamaica.
-With better job opportunities in Bristol, they move to the inner city and raise six children.
+A chance meeting in Derbyshire changed the lives of Vincent and Agatha.
+They married and built a life that was a far cry from their native country of Jamaica.
+With better job opportunities in Bristol, they moved to the inner city and raised six children.

 Cutie is their youngest child.